Visited countries map

 Hi-tech fibre is green… er orange actually

-Posted by jerry on February 20th, 2007 — Posted in Journal, Technology
+Posted by Jerry on February 20th, 2007 — Posted in Journal, Technology

 From fishing rods to warships and presumably motorcycles too, a new nano-fibre has been developed from …er… carrots.
 Developed by Dr David Hepworth and Dr Eric Whale, the fibre material – to be first used in fishing rods – is a renewable resource that is pretty much carbon neutral – so it’s great for the environment.
 According to Dr Hepworth, when the material is burnt the carbon it creates is cancelled out by the carbon absorbed by the carrots when they were growing.